advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

   //do something...
 },
 error => {
-  //if connection occurs error, error show the reason.
+  //if connection unsuccessfully, show the reason of error.
   //do something...
 })
 ```